JackieG19/BasicJavascript/README.md

 - Find the Length of a String
 - Understand String Immutability

-Bracket:---------------------
-- Use Bracket Notation to Find the First Character in a String
-- Use Bracket Notation to Find the Nth Character in a String
-- Use Bracket Notation to Find the Last Character in a String
-- Use Bracket Notation to Find the Nth-to-Last Character in a String

 Functions:------------------
 - Write Reusable JavaScript with Functions
 - Passing Values to Functions with Arguments